 Last night Facebook and Twitter locked President Trump’s accounts after he incited his supporters to storm the US Capitol, and today Facebook announced it would block Trump from its platforms “at least” until the end of his term.
 CEO Mark Zuckerberg said in his statement that “the risks of allowing the President to continue to use our service during this period are simply too great.”

 These events exposed how our thinking about online safety has changed – how we’re defining it, who and what needs protecting and who should be doing the protecting.
 It’s not Internet safety; it’s safety that includes the Internet.
-First, starting in the late 1990s, it was about children (late ’90s), then other vulnerable groups were added (when the Internet went social).
+First, starting in the late 1990s, it was about children, then other vulnerable groups were added (when the Internet went social).
 Now online safety encompasses all of us; it includes questions of governance (of countries as well as of platforms); and it’s about protecting political systems and ways of life, not just citizens, even as the Internet is becoming the “splinternet.”
 Internet safety has spilled off the Internet and into every aspect of societies’ as well as of users’ and non-users’ everyday lives.
-Because the Internet has evolved into a global social institution – a problem because it is governed by businesses.
+Because the Internet has evolved into a global social institution – a problem, because it is governed by businesses.